ELIGIBILITY: In addition to a player's agreement to abide by the CSGA General Tournament Policies, the following criteria is required:

 ENTRY FEE: $95

-FORMAT AT CHAMPIONSHIP PROPER: 18-holes of stroke play to be conducted on Tuesday, August 14th.
-Players with the low thirty (30) scores, including ties, following round one will advance to play 18-holes of stroke play on Wednesday, August 15th.
-The player with the low 36-hole total will be declared Champion.
-In case of a tie for Champion, a sudden death hole-by-hole playoff will be conducted immediately following the conclusion of round two.
+FORMAT AT CHAMPIONSHIP PROPER: 18-holes of stroke play to be conducted on Tuesday, August 6th.
+The thirty (30) players, including ties, with the lowest 18-hole total will advance to the final round on Wednesday, August 7th.
+In the event of a tie for champion, a sudden death playoff will be conducted following the conclusion of round two until a champion is decided.

-TRANSPORTATION & CADDIES: The use of caddies is permitted but not required.
-The use of automotive transportation is permitted during the championship proper at the discretion of the host club but is not included in the entry fee.
+TRANSPORTATION & CADDIES: The use of a golf cart and/or a caddie is permitted but not required.
+The use of a golf cart may be restricted at the discretion of the host club and/or official in charge.
+The cost of a golf cart is not included in the entry fee.

-PRIZES: The 33rd Connecticut Public Links Champion will have his name engraved on the permanent William Tomasso trophy and be allowed to keep the permanent trophy in their possession until the 34th Connecticut Public Links is conducted.
-The champion and runner-up will also receive keepsake trophies in recognition of their accomplishments.
-In addition, low finishers will receive merchandise credit redeemable at Timberlin Golf Course.
+PRIZES: The 34th Connecticut Public Links champion will have his name engraved on the permanent William Tomasso trophy and be allowed to keep the permanent trophy in their possession until the 35th Connecticut Public Links Championship is contested.
+The champion and runner-up will also receive a replica trophy for their keeping.
+In addition, top finishers will also receive merchandise credit redeemable at the Wintonbury Hills Golf Course golf shop.

 WITHDRAWALS & REFUNDS: Refund less $25.00 administrative fee if requested prior to entry deadline.
 50% refund after entry deadline and seven days prior to the event.
 Within seven days prior to the event there will be no refund.
 Any player who has competed in a qualifying round will be not be issued a refund if they are forced to withdraw from the championship proper.